PG Diploma (Postgraduate Diploma) Clinical Neuropsychology

 Overview

-This BPS accredited programme offered by the University of Bristol has run since 2010 and is delivered in partnership with North Bristol NHS Trust, which includes a large regional neurosciences and major trauma centre.
-Almost all clinicians opt to take this programme part time although full time study is available.
-Our clinical programmes aim to engage and inspire clinicians to enhance their skills in Clinical Neuropsychology and support entry on to the British Psychological Society's (BPS) Specialist Register of Clinical Neuropsychologists (SRCN).
-This diploma is accredited by BPS Division of Neuropsychology and delivers the adult knowledge component of the competency requirements for advanced training in clinical neuropsychology.
+This British Psychological Society (BPS) accredited programme offered by the University of Bristol has run since 2010 and is delivered in partnership with North Bristol NHS Trust, which includes a large regional neurosciences and major trauma centre.
+Our clinical programmes aim to engage and inspire clinicians to enhance their skills in Clinical Neuropsychology and support entry on to the Specialist Register of Clinical Neuropsychologists (SRCN).
+This diploma delivers either the adult or paediatric knowledge component of the competency requirements for advanced training in clinical neuropsychology.
+The paediatric pathways is only available for January 2026 intake and thereafter and must be studied part time.

 Around 80% of the taught content is delivered by practising clinicians.
 We promote a biopsychosocial scientist-practitioner approach and strongly advocate for neuropsychological research to be relevant and applicable to patient care, and for clinical practice to be underpinned by a thorough and ongoing engagement with scientific research/evidence.

 The programme is largely online and can be taken from home or work.
-In-person attendance at teaching weeks (two per year for part-time study) is encouraged but is not mandatory and this flexibility suits those with busy professional lives, family responsibilities, disability and other factors impacting on travel to Bristol.
-Lectures are recorded and can be watched live or whenever is convenient, and exams/timed assessment will be held online.
-Please see the Neuropsychology programme web page for more information.
+In-person attendance at teaching weeks (two per year for part-time study) is encouraged but is not mandatory, and this flexibility suits those with busy professional lives, family responsibilities, disability and other factors impacting travel to Bristol.
+Lectures are recorded and can be watched live or whenever is convenient, and exams/timed assessments will be held online.

-If you are interested in this course because you want to enter the SRCN, then you will also need to complete the practice component (e.g. our Certificate in Clinical Neuropsychology Practice).
+If you are interested in this course because you want to enter the SRCN, then you will also need to complete the practice component (our Certificate in Clinical Neuropsychology Practice).

-If you wish to determine whether your existing research competencies are sufficient for SRCN please contact the team at: postgrad-psychology@bristol.ac.uk.
+If you wish to discuss study options in clinical neuropsychology, please contact the team at: postgrad-psychology@bristol.ac.uk.

 Programme structure

-3. Theoretical Neuropsychology and Neuroscience Methods covers theories of brain function (for example, emotion and cognition, language, ageing).
+- Theoretical Neuropsychology and Neuroscience Methods covers theories of brain function (for example, emotion and cognition, language, and ageing).
 This unit also delivers a thorough grounding in neuroanatomy and neuroscience methods.

-Please visit our programme catalogue for full details of the structure and unit content for the online MSc in Applied Neuropsychology.
+Please visit our programme catalogue for full details of the structure and unit content for the Postgraduate Diploma in Applied Neuropsychology.

 Entry requirements